Karl May School: 20th century

 On a clear cool day, 12 May 1995, the oldest living student, the academic D.S.
 Likhachev unveiled a memorial plaque—the bas-relief of a May bug, recreated by the museum and the sculptor S.N.
 Smirnov.
 After two days one more plaque appeared on the building, immortalizing the memory of the presence of the 6th Special Artillery School.
 The museum, which is located in the former hall of the school's educational council, boasts an exhibit of 15 showcases and 25 stands, reflecting all of the founding stages of the school's 150-year history.

 In the following years the museum tripled in size, and its archives now contain more than 4000 preserved items: objects, documents, photographs, audio- and videocassettes.
 For the museum's 10-year anniversary, in 2005, the N.K.
 Rerikh Art School donated a bust of K.I.
 May, sculpted by I.V.
 Volle.
-During this period about 500 groups—consisting of schoolchildren, educators, scholars, representatives of various associations, ordinary residents of Petersburg and other Russian cities, as well as guests from Linz, London, New York City, Paris, Seoul, Sofia, Torino, Ulaanbaatar and even Sydney and Brisbane were introduced to the history of the school and left grateful messages in the visitor's book.
+During this period about 500 groups—consisting of schoolchildren, educators, scholars, representatives of various associations, ordinary residents of Petersburg and other Russian cities, as well as guests from Linz, London, New York City, Paris, Seoul, Sofia, Turin, Ulaanbaatar and even Sydney and Brisbane were introduced to the history of the school and left grateful messages in the visitor's book.